renlulu/ParseProject/Brightree/project.md

 ---
+name: Brightree
-name: Brightreedescription: Used for O&G, Brightree extracts data from refueling to prevent bunker oil pilferage using IoT and Blockchain technology.
+description: Used for O&G, Brightree extracts data from refueling to prevent bunker oil pilferage using IoT and Blockchain technology.
 logo: Yes
 categories: Dapp
 status: Live